ATMOcanes/MindTheGap_wxbiz_game_course/Instructor_PrepareHindcastDataset/README_getdata.md

     • Edit Metadata with ncks or ncatted (set "year" to 1234 or some other harmless/obvious spoof year)
       • ncap2 or ncatted or ncks are tools for specific metadata modifications.
 Refer to the documentation of these tools for detailed usage instructions.

+#  For research investments

+### Download another year (no need to spoof the YYYY metadata) for ambitious students to try out business strategies on